 Watch this short Youtube video presented by Louisiana Northshore:

 Where to Retire in St. Tammany Parish and Home Prices

 St. Tammany Parish is made up of several communities and offers many neighborhoods and developments.
-Zillow reports the median home value in mid-2018 to be $187,200.
+Zillow reports the median home value in early 2020 to be $208,352.